5 Questions To Ask Yourself Before a Job Interview

 Candidate: In a nutshell, I’m someone who’s driven by curiosity and enjoys working with others to solve problems.
-For example, in my last job, I noticed that in large team meetings, the same few individuals would consistently speak up while others stayed silent.
+For example, in my last job, I noticed that in large team meetings, the same few individuals would consistently share their opinions while others stayed silent.
 I was friendly with most everyone on the team and I knew that many of the folks who were quiet still had great ideas to contribute and that we were at risk of only pursuing projects proposed by more outgoing people.

 I suggested to my manager that we give the team a prompt 48 hours before these meetings and invite them to write down their ideas in a shared document.
 In the meeting, she would then invite some people to give more details on the idea they had shared.
 The change in team culture was incredible.
 We saw a greater diversity of ideas, and we also saw people become closer as everyone found a way to participate.

 If you need a confidence boost at any point during the job search, consider writing down the things you’re proud of on a piece of paper.
 Put it on your refrigerator or near your desk—somewhere visible so you can be quickly reminded of what you bring to the table.

 What three things do you want to get better at this year?

 Start with the things that are related to your job, but also consider branching out into other areas of your life.
 Naming where you want to see measurable progress will help put everything in perspective.

 Working on this question will also help you be realistic about the jobs you’re ready for and practice the language you use to describe your skill level.
 Here’s an example of how that could play out in an interview:

 Interviewer: Can you tell me about a time you delivered excellent service to someone?